Strike against price hikes shuts down services in Greece | Business

 - Greece

-Public and some private sector workers walked off the job in Greece on Wednesday during a 24-hour nationwide strike against price hikes that was disrupting services and transport around the country.

-Ferries remained tied up in port, severing connections to Greece's islands, while taxis in the Greek capital stayed off the streets.
+The main trade unions are calling for wage increases, and the action led most trains and public urban traffic to be reduced to a minimum and 60 per cent of flights to be cancelled at Brussels airport.

+Staff in about two-thirds of hospitals in the French-speaking Wallonia region and Brussels joined in, with non-urgent appointments and operations postponed, the CSC union said.

-No buses or trolleys were running in Athens, while only one of the three subway lines was operational, running a limited service until the afternoon.
+In Greece's capital, no buses or trolleys were running, while only one of the three subway lines was operating, running a limited service only until the afternoon.

-However, airlines had already cancelled dozens of flights, which they were unable to reschedule at the last minute.

-Passengers arriving at Athens' international airport found themselves with extremely limited options to get into town, as neither buses, regular taxis nor the subway nor the suburban railway were running.
+Passengers arriving at Athens' international airport had extremely limited options to get into town, with no bus, regular taxi, subway or suburban railway services available.

-Crowds gathered at car rental agencies at the airport, while others tried to leave on inter-city buses which were the only form of public transport still running.
+Crowds gathered at car rental agencies, while others tried to leave on intercity buses, which were the only form of public transport still running.

-State-run schools were shut, while public hospitals were running with reduced staff and no news bulletins were running on private or state-run media as local journalists joined the strike.

 "Workers along with unions are fighting against increased prices that are drowning Greek households," said GSEE, a confederation of private sector trade unions, citing price hikes for energy and basic goods.

-Unions called for an increase in the minimum wage, currently just over 700 euros (dollars) per month for salaried workers, and bolder measures to tackle inflation, which stood at 12 per cent in September.
+Unions called for an increase in salaries and in the minimum wage, which is currently just over 700 euros (dollars) per month for salaried workers, and bolder measures to tackle inflation.

-Protest marches were planned for central Athens, with the main public and private sector trade unions due to start their demonstrations at 11 am, while the communist party-affiliated union planned its march half an hour earlier.
+Inflation in the 19 countries that use the euro currency, including Greece and Belgium, hit a record 10.7 per cent last month, largely driven by higher energy prices.
+Inflation was a bit lower in Greece at 9.8 per cent in October — a drop from 12.1 per cent in September — and higher in Belgium at 13.1 per cent, according to EU statistics agency Eurostat.

+Belgian trade unions say gas prices have gone up by 130 per cent in just one year, electricity by 85 per cent and fuel by 57 per cent.
+Food prices have also gone up.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)